 On the map of the World, you might not even notice Latvia – it’s a country with only 2 million residents, but in my humble opinion, Latvia has a lot to offer.
 Situated in northern Europe, on the shores of the Baltic Sea, this beautiful country can unexpectedly surprise you.

 Here you can find Europe’s widest waterfall, Ventas rumba, beautiful golden sand beaches, a large population of white storks, amber jewellery, oversized churches, delectable pastries and astounding castles.

 Latvia is part of the Baltic States, cosily sandwiched between the neighbouring countries of Estonia and Lithuania, and just last year, on November 18th, celebrated 100 years of independence.

 If on your travels around the World you had a chance to visit Europe’s top destinations such as Venice, Amsterdam or Paris during the peak season, you are aware of how crowded and challenging those places can get.

 Latvia is mass-tourism free and still remains a semi-mystery to the rest of the World, and if you work up the courage to leave Riga behind, you might even be the only tourist in the area.
 For comparison, in 2017, 23 million people visited Paris while Latvia received 2.58 million visitors.

 Things To Know Before Visiting Beautiful Latvia For The First Time

-Careful planning and hours spent researching about everything there is to know about the destination you are planning on visiting, including the main topics such as safety, climate, timezones and required vaccinations can go a long way when it’s time to make travel arrangments.
+Careful planning and hours spent researching everything there is to know about the destination you are planning on visiting, including the main topics such as safety, climate, timezones and required vaccinations can go a long way when it’s time to make travel arrangements.

-That’s why, in this article, well share some of the things you need to know before hopping on a plane to explore Latvia.
+That’s why, in this article, will share some of the things you need to know before hopping on a plane to explore Latvia.

 Is Latvia safe for travellers?